How to Compete with the Cannabis Black Market

 Cannabis in the United States is booming - unfortunately, this is also true for the marijuana black market.
 Even in states that legalized recreational marijuana, black market cultivation and sales are nearly at all-time highs.
 However, we remain hopeful that continued legalization and a nationwide reevaluation of the cannabis industry will bolster legitimate businesses and make black market operations a thing of the past.
 Fortunately, there are things you can do as a cannabis business to compete with the black market and help build communities that better understand the industry and the need to go fully legitimate.

 You may be wondering, "does the black market exist?"
 The answer is loudly and unavoidably yes.
 The cannabis black market is a system of illicit cannabis organizations that illegally operate outside the scope of any laws or regulations.
-Recreational marijuana is legal in 11 states and medical marijuana is legal in another 22 - each of those 33 states have regulations to which cannabis companies must adhere.
+Recreational marijuana is legal in 17 states and medical marijuana is legal in 39!
+Each of those states have regulations to which cannabis companies must adhere.
 Everything from the growth and cultivation to the transport and sale of marijuana that does not operate within current legal parameters is part of the black market.
 Since 2014 when the first legal dispensaries opened, the black market USA has grown to become responsible for over $60 billion in annual cannabis sales.

 $60 billion is a massive amount of money, especially when compared to the $17 billion legal cannabis market projected for 2020.
 At well over 3 times the size of legal cannabis operations, the marijuana black market possesses a large threat to the environment, our safety and the advancement of legalization efforts.
 In states like California, where marijuana is completely legal, roughly 80% of the marijuana grown is illegal.
 This illegal farming and distribution undermines the legitimacy of legal marijuana operations and continues to give critics a reason to call cannabis a taboo.